 Below, we will take a look at various tax situations in the United States.
 Generally speaking, the federal government levies income, corporate, and payroll taxes; the state levies income and sales taxes; and municipalities or other local governments mainly levy property taxes.5

-Like many nations, the United States has a progressive income tax system, through which a higher percentage of tax revenues are collected from high-income individuals or corporations than from low-income individual earners. tools to manage money Taxes are applied through marginal tax rates.6
+Like many nations, the United States has a progressive income tax system, through which a higher percentage of tax revenues are collected from high-income individuals or corporations than from low-income individual earners, learn the tools to manage money Taxes are applied through marginal tax rates.

 A variety of factors affect the marginal tax rate that a taxpayer will pay, including their filing status—married filing jointly, married filing separately, single, or head of household.
 Which status a person files can make a significant difference in how much they are taxed.
 The source of a taxpayer’s income also makes a difference in taxation.7 It’s important to learn the terminology of the different income types that may affect how income is taxed.